mgsx-dev/gdx-pd/README.md

 # Credits

-Demo application is shipped with some midi files authorized by the author Jason "Jay" Reichard who published a lot of nice old school game music covers, please have a look at his website : http://zorasoft.net/midi.html
+Demo application is shipped with some midi files kindly authorized by the author : Jason "Jay" Reichard who published a lot of nice old school game music covers, please take a look at his website : http://zorasoft.net/midi.html